tandalesc/hgs-training-webdev-js-assignment-1/README.md

 I want you to explore a few different scenarios:

 1. You have a JSON array of movies.
 You need to display a card for a *specific* movie.
-2. Same as above, but display a *range* of movies.
+2. Display a *range* of movies.
-3. Same as above, but you give the user a button.
+3. Give the user a button.
 When clicked, it will add a new movie with predefined fields.
 You can opt to pull the next one from a list, sequentially or randomly, or even just add the same movie repeatedly. *Note: Check `sample1.png` for a snapshot of what a solution to this stage could look like.*
 4. You will now load the movies directly from the server, in addition to loading them from the static file.
 The AJAX end-point you should use is: http://training1.homegrown-solutions.com/movies/get/all.
 Just append the server-data to the local array for now.
 5. Same as above, but with a simple *catch*: if the server returns anything other than a 200 Response Code, fail gracefully.
 No errors, or any indication that a server connection failed.

-I just need to see your code for Scenario 5.
+Only your code for Scenario 5 will be collected.
 However, each scenario builds on the last, so I recommend working on them sequentially.

 Questions
 -----